The Area Representative opportunity

 Unlike the Master Franchise model, the Area Representative and us, the franchisor, share responsibility for recruiting, training, supporting and administering a network of franchisees.
 The responsibility will be split for the core support services.
 Your role will be to facilitate franchisee recruitment, train, and provide ongoing support to franchisees who open and operate single unit franchises within their Development Area.
 In return, you will receive a percentage of the franchise fee for each new unit sold, as well as a percentage of the ongoing Management Service Fees.

 We will provide the established business model together with all the systems and tactics that have made us so successful in the UK, Ireland and Australia – you will bring with you financial and business or tax and accounting experience and plenty of energy, personality and vision – together this is a recipe for success.

 What can you achieve?

 We have proven in the UK, Ireland and Australia that the TaxAssist Accountants franchising concept works.
-In 2009, we awarded our Master Franchise Rights to an accounting firm in Ireland who have gone on to establish a network of 17 franchised territories (December 2018).
+In 2009, we awarded our Master Franchise Rights to an accounting firm in Ireland who have gone on to establish a network of 19 franchised territories (March 2020).
 The full case study can be found here.
-In 2015, we awarded Master Franchise Rights to an established firm based in Australia for Queensland, New South Wales, Australian Capital Territory and Victoria, and in 2018, we awarded the Master Franchise Rights for Western Australia, South Australia and the Northern Territory to an established firm in Perth.
+In 2015, we awarded Master Franchise Rights to an established firm based in Australia for Queensland, New South Wales, Australian Capital Territory and Victoria.
+They have gone on to establish a network of 10 franchised territories (March 2020).